Eliminating Toxic Chemicals

 • Making cosmetics safer.
 As scientific and consumer concerns about these chemicals grow, companies may face reputational, competitive, and financial risks.
 To address these risks, Green Century is engaging leading cosmetic producers to follow the lead of Johnson & Johnson*, a major cosmetic manufacturer, which announced that it would phase out selected chemicals from its products globally by 2015.

 • Phasing out BPA in product packaging.
 Bisphenol A (BPA) is an estrogen-mimicking chemical that has been linked to numerous health problems and is used in hard plastics and can linings.
 Green Century works with companies throughout the BPA supply chain, including packaged food and beverage companies, chemical companies, and retailers, to phase out BPA and encourage all parties to identify safer alternative packaging materials.
 Green Century also provides testimony in support of rules that would eliminate BPA from baby food containers, drawing on findings from our report “Seeking Safer Packaging”.

-*As of September 30th, 2013, Johnson and Johnson comprised 0.00% and 3.82% of the Green Century Balanced Fund and the Green Century Equity Fund, respectively.
-References to specific securities, which will change due to ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor.
+Johnson and Johnson was not held by either the Green Century Balanced Fund or Green Century Equity Fund as of December 31st, 2014.
+References to specific securities, which will change due to ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor